Gainesville Domestic Violence Attorneys

 - Harassment

-In cases of stalking, you need not have a personal connection to your stalker to have a case of domestic abuse.
+In cases of stalking, you need not have a personal connection to your stalker to have a case.

 The Facts About Temporary Protective Orders